-The Forum serves as an interdisciplinary research hub and a platform for capacity building, policy development, and research-dissemination programs.
-The Forum’s work capacity building work focuses on low- and middle-income countries at risk of sovereign debt distress, as well as countries that have recently gained market access and have limited debt management experience.
+The European University Institute joined the Forum in Spring 2020.
+The Forum’s work focuses on low- and middle-income countries at risk of sovereign debt distress, as well as countries that have recently gained market access and have limited debt management experience.

 Forum activities include:

 - Conducting and disseminating innovative, policy-relevant interdisciplinary research on all aspects of sovereign debt management.

 - Development and delivery of capacity-building programs with emphasis on the legal aspects of sovereign borrowing, debt management, restructuring, and litigation.

 - Convening experts, researchers and practitioners from diverse academic, policy, and market spheres; organizing conferences, seminars, and policy fora.

 A group of leading academic and policy institutions from around the world co-hosted a virtual Distributed Interdisciplinary Sovereign Debt Research and Management Conference in nine countries, spanning five continents.
 Visit the D-Debtcon page to learn more and find captioned recordings for all DDebtCon sessions here.